Polesworth Abbey

 The site of the Abbey is a Scheduled Ancient Monument, although apart from the church and the gatehouse and the restored ruins of the cloister very little remains visible.
 The 12th-century Abbey church, now the parish church of St Editha, is a Grade II* listed building.
 The 14th-century gatehouse is both a Grade II* listed building and a Scheduled Ancient Monument.
-It has recently been restored and renovated to provide apartments available for rent.
+It has been restored and renovated to provide apartments available for rent.